 Tonight, I get to see Anthony Bourdain.
 This is very exciting but also important for me.

 It seems like everyone I know who’s into food or just generally keeps up with culture likes him.
 Sometimes it makes me want to play the “pshh, I was into it before it was cool” card.
-Otherwise known as the douche card.

 I started watching No Reservations toward the end of high school and beginning of college.
 That’s around 10 years ago.
 At the time, I wasn’t that into food.
 A food blog would have been laughable, if not insane.